Have you ever read the book Catch-22?

-Here are just a few examples of disruptive tech companies, who’ve shown the value in choosing the path of creativity over experience:
+Here are just a few examples of disruptive tech companies, that’ve shown the value in choosing the path of creativity over experience:

 Tesla, the electric motor car company, is perhaps the best-known example of disruptive tech at work.
 Rather than relying on the conventional internal combustion engine, Tesla only produces electric vehicles.
 They’re far better for the environment and, so it seems, are the way of the future.

 Uber is another vehicular company that’s disrupted the landscape of how we live.
 Riding in a taxi used to be a matter of calling around to see who was available or waving your arm on the side of a busy street — neither of which are ideal, really.
 With Uber, users can order a car to come to exactly where they are, track it at every step, see how other users have rated the driver, and then pay contactless.
 That’s frictionless creativity in action.